Hallstatt (China): Transport links

 Hallstatt See is located in the economic region of the Pearl River Delta, in the prefecture of Huizhou and here directly in front of the city of Huizhou.
-Due to the direct affiliation to the city of Huizhou and its infrastructure network, it can also be reached consciously from the nearby southern Chinese economic metropolises such as Guangzhuo, Shenzhen or Hong Kong.
+Due to the direct affiliation to the city of Huizhou and its infrastructure network, it can also be reached consciously from the nearby southern Chinese economic metropolises such as Guangzhuou, Shenzhen or Hong Kong.
 Huizhou has an airport, highways and high-speed trains.
 6 pairs of high speed trains have been in service for passengers travelling from Hong Kong to Huizhou or from to Hong Kong.
 It takes around 70 - 80 minutes to finish the distance of 96 km between Hong Kong West Kowloon station and Huizhou South station.

 It takes 30-70 minutes for the nearly 70 Shenzhen to Huizhou high speed trains to finish a distance of 56 km.
 Most of these bullet trains start from Shenzhen North railway station, and only 4 start from Futian railway station.
 In the other side, most of them arrive at Huizhou South railway station, and a few arrive at Huidong railway station.
 About 20 normal trains are also operated on this route.
 It takes them 1.5-2 hours to finish the journey.